Top of Germany

-- Restaurants: Panorama 2962, Restaurant Sonnalpin and Gletschergarten are open to day guests and can also be booked for company celebrations, seminars and conferences.
+- Restaurants: Panorama 2962, Restaurant Sonnalpin and Gletscher 2600 are open to day guests and can also be booked for company celebrations, seminars and conferences.

 Zugspitze Round Trip

 The “Zugspitze Round Trip” is a unique opportunity for visitors of all ages to visit Germany’s highest mountain using the cable cars of Bayerische Zugspitzbahn Bergbahn AG.
-The ride on the Zugspitze cable car, the cogwheel train and the Gletscherbahn cable car includes breathtaking views of the surrounding mountains and valleys.
+The ride on the Cable car Zugspitze, the cogwheel train and the Gletscherbahn cable car includes breathtaking views of the surrounding mountains and valleys.

 Hobby sports enthusiasts, professional athletes but also families get their money’s worth on the Zugspitze – no matter the season.
 The various activities you can do on the Zugspitze include:

 - Mountaineering: challenging tours to the Zugspitze summit for experienced amateurs and professional mountaineers